 Restricted cash is primarily invested to secure credit card payments and is used as security for the Company's lease commitment.

 g.
 Taxes on income:

-Tax results with respect to current or deferred taxes are recognized in profit or loss, unless they relate to items recognized in other comprehensive income or equity.
+Current or deferred taxes are recognized in profit or loss, except to the extent that they relate to items which are recognized in other comprehensive income or equity.

 1. Current taxes